badgateway/oauth2-client/README.md

 This package works out of the box with modern browsers and Node 18.

-For Node 16 and below, use a 2.x versions of this package and add polyfills.
-The README.md for the 2.x version of this package contains more information on the exact steps for older Node versions.
+For Node 16 and below, use a 2.x version of this package and add polyfills.
+The README.md for the 2.x branch of this package contains more information on the exact steps for older Node versions.

 [1]: https://datatracker.ietf.org/doc/html/rfc7636 "Proof Key for Code Exchange by OAuth Public Clients"